ashokkumarta/awesomely-java/README.md

 # awesomely-java
 A collection of sample programs in Java.
-These are the sample code for my Java blog at https://awesomely-java.blogspot.com/
+This is the accompanying repo for my blog at https://awesomely-java.blogspot.com/

+Structure of this repo is maintained in sync with the blog structure, with year and month folders followed by the topic discussed in the blog post.

+Within each topic there are several folders depending on the no. of posts on that topic in that month.

+This was created for my own reference and sharing it now, just so if it could be of use for anyone out there...